Enhancing Human Pose Estimation in Ancient Vase Paintings via Perceptually-grounded Style Transfer Learning: Pose-Based Retrieval

 \subsection{Experimental Setup}

 The database for image retrieval and discovery is built from the \emph{CA} validation dataset.
 The database consists of 303 images and their respective detected poses for best of \textit{baseline}, \textit{styled}, \textit{tuned}, \textit{Sd$\rightarrow$Td} and \textit{Sd$\rightarrow$Td$_{p}$~(with perceptual loss)}.
 We perform two retrieval experiments based on the class label for each image, which is either a \textit{character} or \textit{scene}.
 There are 15 unique \emph{characters} (\textbf{C}) and 5 \emph{Scenes} (\textbf{S}).
-Given a query image, we rank the retrieved images based on the OKS metric~\cite{Lin_COCODataset_2014}.
+Given a query image, we rank the retrieved images based on the OKS metric \citep{Lin_COCODataset_2014}.
 In order to evaluate the retrieval method, we use the precision as: $P^*=\frac{TP^*}{TP^*+FP^*}$, where $^*=@k$, consequently P@k := Precision at k; TP := true positives, FP := false positives and FN := false negatives.
 We report P@k and mAP, for k=1 and k=5.
 In all our experiments, we exclude the self-retrieval (query itself) from the evaluation.
+For this task, we compare all the presented models to highlight the quality of our proposed models from an application perspective.
+The focus of this work is on enhancing poses for Greek vase paintings and not presenting a novel image retrieval method and hence we do not compare with SOTA image retrieval methods.